 Microwave the mug for 30 seconds.

 Chop the turkish delight and reserve half for the topping.

 Push the two marshmallows into the middle of the mug cake.

 Allow the cake to rest for 1 minute.

 Decorate with the remaining turkish delight and the topping ingredients.

 I think I prefer to call myself a resilient cook.
 I’m trying to be a giver in the kitchen.
 Anyway, I’m not expecting to have a kitchen for the next 9 weeks so I need a bit of ingenuity.
 After all, sometimes a girl just has to have cake.

-If you love the idea of a quick microwaved cake, but chocolate isn’t your favorite, why not try our Lemon and Poppy Seed Mug Cake.
+If you love the idea of a quickly microwaved cake, but chocolate isn’t your favourite, why not try our Lemon and Poppy Seed Mug Cake.